hablar en español

 Hi TES Parents / Guardians of TES 1st and 2nd Graders:

-I very much realize it is summer, but if you are already making plans for how you can volunteer at school next year, PE is a great option.
+If you are looking for a great way to volunteer at TES, PE may be your option!
 We have great centers and PE equipment.
 Your children will regularly work on coordination, balance, sportsmanship, teamwork, and much more.
 Our PE program is necessary for a few reasons:

 WE NEED YOUR HELP!
 While we do have our yard duties, our counselor (Dr. Meece), our principal, and some great parent volunteers (thank you!) already running PE centers, we will still be needing more adults Friday mornings.
 We typically need 14-16 adults for centers.